Table of Contents

 This heat, although essential in moderate amounts, is causing a lot of irreversible harmful damage from which we may never fully recover again.

 What difference does a one-degree change in the temperature make?
-It may seem like a minor issue, but this one-degree change has the potential of wreaking massive havoc.
+It may seem like a minor issue, but this one-degree change has the potential to wreak massive havoc.